XAttnMark: Learning Robust Audio Watermarking with Cross-Attention: Introduction

-Initialized by WavMark \cite{chen2023wavmark} and the seminal work of AudioSeal \cite{san2024proactive}, using end-to-end deep neural networks for learning to watermark audio content has demonstrated stronger robustness with minor quality degradation compared to the state-of-the-art hand-crafted watermarking method \cite{Westerfeld_audiowmark}.
-This is especially true under more challenging audio editing transformations, like EnCodec \citep{defossez2022high}.
-WavMark proposes to use an invertible neural network architecture with a 16-bit synchronization code and a 16-bit message code to jointly conduct detection and attribution.
+Initialized by WavMark \citep{chen2023wavmark} and the seminal work of AudioSeal \citep{san2024proactive}, using end-to-end deep neural networks for learning to watermark audio content has demonstrated stronger robustness with minor quality degradation compared to the state-of-the-art hand-crafted watermarking method \citep{Westerfeld_audiowmark}.
+This is evident under challenging edits, such as EnCodec \citep{defossez2023highfidelity}.
+WavMark proposes an invertible neural network architecture with a 16-bit synchronization code and a 16-bit message code to jointly conduct detection and attribution.
 However, the brute-force decoding approach in WavMark is inefficient, and the invertible architecture limits the watermarking capacity under more challenging transformations \citep{chen2023wavmark}.
-Further work is represented by AudioSeal \citep{san2024proactive}, which utilizes a disjointed generator-detector framework with a detection head and a message decoding head split to improve robustness against advanced transformations.
-Nevertheless, AudioSeal improves detection at the cost of reduced accuracy in attribution.
-In a nutshell, \emph{whether the neural-network-based watermarking can achieve both robust detection and attribution is still an unsolved puzzle}.
+AudioSeal \citep{san2024proactive} addresses these issues by decoupling the generator and detector and adding separate heads for detection and message decoding, which improves robustness to advanced transformations.
+However, this design boosts detection at the cost of lower attribution accuracy.
+In summary, \emph{whether neural-network-based watermarking can achieve both robust detection and attribution is still an open problem}.